drogoganor/OpenDR/README.md

 You can get the latest release from the [Releases page](https://github.com/drogoganor/DarkReign/releases).
 If you have trouble installing or would like to compile from source, please see the [Installation page](https://github.com/drogoganor/DarkReign/wiki/Installation).

-This mod installs content from both the original and expansion game discs or alternatively a [GOG install](https://www.gog.com/game/dark_reign_expansion) of the original + expansion.
+This mod installs content from both the original and expansion game discs, or alternatively a [GOG install](https://www.gog.com/game/dark_reign_expansion) of the original + expansion.

 Click the images below to see skirmish games in action: